This is a (near) complete guide to the games played on WLiiA.

 See "Questions Only", but contestants must maintain a different impression each time they enter.

-Only questions may be used in a scene.
-Contestants may swap when one makes a mistake.
+Only questions may be used in a scene, contestants swap if one makes a mistake.
+Sometimes played with hats.

 Two contestants act a scene but when a third shouts "Change" they must alter the line they have just said.